TheG-Meister/unsighted-practice/README.md

 The following mods aren't required, but may add some additional quality-of-life and even time-saving features to your modded gameplay:

 * [UNSIGHTED++](https://github.com/Vheos/Mods.UNSIGHTED/releases/tag/v1.6.0) `UNSIGHTED++_v1.6.0_SteamGOG.zip` - allows the game's intros to be skipped.
 May conflict with some of the changes in here, it hasn't actually been tested
-* [Graphics Settings](https://github.com/BepInEx/BepInEx.GraphicsSettings/releases/tag/v1.3) `BepInEx.GraphicsSettings_v1.3.zip` - a plugin for any Unity game that allows it to run in the background
+* [Graphics Settings](https://github.com/BepInEx/BepInEx.GraphicsSettings/releases/tag/v1.3) `BepInEx.GraphicsSettings_v1.3.zip` - a mod for any Unity game that allows it to run in the background
+* [Unity Explorer](https://github.com/sinai-dev/UnityExplorer/releases/tag/4.9.0) `UnityExplorer.BepInEx5.Mono.zip` - a real-time Unity object inspector that allows you to modify game values as long as you understand the game's code

 ## How to Use